bitsector/cluster-tester/README.md

 ### StatefulSet PDB E2E test
 The test will deploy a PDB and a stateful set.
 The 2 sub-tests will be attempted:
 1.The test code will attempt to delete all the stateful set's pods individually (i.e not deleting the stateful set itself).
-If the PDB is working there still must be at least 5 running pods despite of the deletion.
+If the PDB is working there still must be at least 5 running pods despite the deletion.
 The test will sample the number of running pods right after the deletion.
 If at no point there were less than 5 running pods - the test will pass, otherwise the test will fail.
 Both subtests must pass in order for the PDB test to pass.
 Note: As of this writing PDB tests always fail, we have not yet discovered a reproducible case where PDB was applied and actually worked.